 70 to 80 percent of all patients report workplace exposure to asbestos.

-Veterans who served in the armed forces from the 1930s to the 1970s are most at-risk for developing mesothelioma.
-The military used asbestos-containing materials to safeguard servicemen and women from fire.
-In doing so, it unknowingly exposed veterans to large amounts of asbestos, and increased their risk of developing mesothelioma.
+Veterans who served in the armed forces from the 1940s to the 1980s are most at-risk for developing malignant mesothelioma.
+Many military contractors used asbestos-containing products on ships, in barracks, in brake and clutch products, in gaskets and packing, and many other products and uses.
+In doing so, they exposed veterans to large amounts of asbestos, and increased their risk of developing mesothelioma.
 Veterans now account for 30 percent of all diagnoses in the U.S.

 Being diagnosed correctly is the first and most important step you’ll take towards getting treatment.
-If you’ve been exposed to asbestos in the past, and are feeling ongoing symptoms, see an experienced doctor.
-He or she will order an imaging test — like an x-ray, CT scan, or PET scan — to find visual signs of cancer.
+If you’ve been exposed to asbestos in the past, and are feeling ongoing symptoms, see an experienced oncology doctor or other doctor.
+He or she may order an imaging test—like a chest x-ray, CT scan, or PET scan—to attempt to find visual signs of cancer or abnormalities.
 If the imaging scan shows anything that looks like a tumor or buildup of fluid, a doctor may order a blood test to make sure the next step in the diagnostic process, a biopsy, is necessary.
+If fluid is present, the fluid may be drained and tested to determine if you have mesothelioma or a biopsy may be performed.

-A biopsy helps your doctor determines the cell type cell type of the disease — information he or she will use to create an effective treatment plan that can improve your prognosis.
+A biopsy (or tissue sample) can help your oncologist determine the cell type of the disease—information he or she will use to create an effective treatment plan that can improve your prognosis.

 Stages of Mesothelioma

-- Stage 1.
-At stage one, the tumor only affects the area in the mesothelium where it originated; it hasn’t yet spread to other organs.
-If you’re diagnosed with stage–one mesothelioma, you’ll respond well to treatment, and will enjoy a better prognosis than patients with advanced–stage mesothelioma.
+- If you’re diagnosed with stage–one mesothelioma, you should respond well to treatment, and will enjoy a better prognosis than patients with advanced–stage mesothelioma.

 If you’ve been diagnosed with mesothelioma, you have a number of treatment options, including surgery, chemotherapy, and radiation therapy.
 Broadly speaking, your treatment will fall into 2 categories: curative or palliative.

-With curative treatment, doctors extend your survival time by removing as much of the mesothelioma as possible.
+With curative treatment, doctors extend your survival rate by removing as much of the mesothelioma as possible.
 They often combine multiple curative treatments to achieve amazing results.

 With palliative treatment, doctors treat the symptoms of mesothelioma rather than the cancer itself.
-Its purpose is to improve your quality of life by easing symptoms like chest or abdominal pain.
+The purpose of palliative care is to improve your quality of life by easing symptoms like chest or abdominal pain.

-Doctors don’t treat mesothelioma with a one-size-fits-all approach, because the disease affects each patient differently.
-How your doctor uses surgery, chemotherapy, or radiation therapy depends on your diagnosis—the cancer stage, cell type, and location of the mesothelioma all play an important role in your treatment.
+Doctors treat mesothelioma with a one-size-fits-all approach because the disease affects each patient differently.
+How your doctor uses surgery, chemotherapy or radiation therapy depends on your diagnosis—the cancer stage, cell type and location of the mesothelioma all play an important role in your treatment.

-- Multimodal Therapy.
+Multimodal Therapy.
 This is a combination of two or more treatments.
 Doctors have greatly increased the life expectancy of patients with pleural and peritoneal mesothelioma with multimodal therapy.
+Learn More >

-- New Treatments in Clinical Trials.
+New Treatments in Clinical Trials.
 Researchers are also developing new treatments, like immunotherapy and gene therapy, in clinical trials.
 Emerging treatments can benefit patients diagnosed with any stage of mesothelioma; if you’ve been diagnosed with advanced–stage mesothelioma, you may find an option to improve your prognosis.
+Learn More >

 A prognosis is an estimate your doctor makes on how your diagnosis will affect you in the future; they base it on how diagnoses similar to yours affected other people in the past.
 The location, cell type, and cancer stage of the mesothelioma play a role your doctor’s estimate, and helps them decide which treatment options will work best for you.